lucasjellema/cloud-native-on-oci-gbtour-latam2020-/functions/tweet-report-digester/readme.md

 fn -v deploy --app "gb-app"

-echo -n '{"hashtag":"Biden", "minutes":50}' | fn invoke "gb-app" "tweet-summarizer" --content-type application/json
+echo -n '{"filename":"tweets-Biden-2020-08-13T10:58:16.json"}' | fn invoke "gb-app" "tweet-report-digester" --content-type application/json

 ### technical design

-module is implemented using Node the module has a side-effect - creation of a file on OCI Object Storage; the module has a composed result object, that contains { "request" {startdate, enddate, hashtag}; "result" {number of tweets, filename, file OCID}}
+module is implemented using Node the module has a side-effect - creation of records in NoSQL Database table and messages on a Stream; the module has a composed result object

-* tweet-summarizer
-  * retrieve tweets (given number of minutes and hashtags, retrieve tweets and return as JSON document) - this module needs Twitter credentials; it uses npm module twit
-  * prepare tweet report (given result from retrieve tweets, produce JSON document)
-  * write file to OCI object storage bucket - this module needs target compartment, namespace, bucket

-  * oci-secret-retriever (to retrieve a secret from an OCI Vault) - takes secret OCID (or name?), vault OCID (or name) and compartment OCID (or name); returns the plain text (not base64 encoded) contents of the secret
-  * oci-api-requestor (to make requests of OCI REST API - such as get secret from vault and write file to object storage) - this module need to use private key and config (either from local files or inject ); it uses npm modules http-signature and jssha

 func.js =>
 |
-tweet-summarizer.js ( => oci-secret-retriever -> oci-api-requestor)
-|- tweet-retriever (input: twitter credential provider, hashtag, number of minutes of history from now)  -> twit
-|- tweet-report-processor (input: twitter search result)
-|- oci-object-writer (input: print-ready JSON object, bucket)
+tweet-report-digester.js
+|- oci-object-reader
+|- tweet-streamer
    |- oci-api-requestor
-|- oci-secret-retriever (input: secret ocid)
+|- tweet-persister
+   |- oci-nosql-database-persister
       |- oci-api-requestor

 testing is done through Jest

 deployment as Function to OCI is done using OCI CLI

-test cases